scalabli/webprobe/README.md

 Some common examples on how to use webprobe.

-:NOTE: If you need to see a list of all options, just use the **-h** argument.
+:NOTE: If you need to see a list of all options, just use the **-h** argument

+To use multiple wordlists, you can separate your wordlists with commas.
+Example: `wordlist1.txt,wordlist2.txt`

 ### Simple usage